 CAROLINA PULLED PORK IS VINEGAR-BASED

 That’s the basis for this pulled pork.
-Bold, delicious and in-your-face good.
+Bold, delicious, and in-your-face good.
 And did I mention fork-tender?
+If you want another amazing pork recipe, try our Delmonico Pork Steak!

 Looking for other amazing slow-cooker recipes?
 How about: